-2. The Greek lexicons provide a number of meanings of the word dependent upon its use and context.
-When referring to human application it is defined as, "knowing how to do something: clever, skillful, experienced or understanding that results in wise attitudes and conduct."6

-3. A second analysis refers to its meaning in the New Testament and its Hebrew equivalent, chokmah, and differs from the classical meaning in two ways:
+- 1. Verse 13 begins with the phrase, "Who among you is wise."
+The word "wisdom," σοφία (sophía), has several applications and meanings. - 2.
+The Greek lexicons provide a number of meanings for the word dependent upon its use and context.
+When referring to human application it is defined as, "knowing how to do something: clever, skillful, experienced; understanding that results in wise attitudes and conduct.
+Wise in that the wisdom is divine in nature and origin (James 3:13)."6 - 3.
+A second analysis refers to its meaning in the New Testament and its Hebrew equivalent, chokmah, and differs from the classical meaning in two ways:

-First of all, the biblical concept of wisdom is theocentric rather than anthropocentric. denotes a fear of God and an understanding of His ways.
+First of all, the biblical concept of wisdom is theocentric rather than anthropocentric.
+It denotes a fear of God and an understanding of His ways.
 It does not necessarily imply brilliance or scholastic training; rather, sophós indicates adroitness, the ability to apply with skill what one knows (especially religious truth).
-The word is used of one who has acquired special information. doctrine (mustérion secret [μυστήριον mystery: Church Age]).
+The word is used of one who has acquired special information, secret doctrine (mustérion [μυστήριον mystery: Church Age]).7